 RYC … A BRIEF HISTORY

-By 1955, there were 170 children receiving swimming instruction at the club.
+The first Sailing and Swimming lessons for youth commenced in the 1952.
+By 1955, there were 170 children receiving sailing and swimming instruction at the club.
 Major renovations were undertaken that year, including a new ceiling, knotty pine siding on the walls, 20 truckloads of fill for a level front lawn, a bay side sundeck, a new sidewalk and a new raft.

 In 1958, the waterfront was broadened to include a sandy beach, and the 27 year old roof was replaced.
-The upper loft was build in the late 50’s and in 1961 a new dock was built which was funded by selling autographed planks from the old one.
-The flag pole was also erected that year.
+The upper loft was built in the late 50’s and in 1961 a new dock was built which was funded by selling autographed planks from the old one.
+The flagpole was also erected that year.

-By 1960, the numbers had continued to increase, in large part because as yet, there were no municipal pools in either Blenheim or Ridgetown.
+By 1960, the numbers had continued to increase, given the 452 cottages now in the Park and in part because as yet, there were no municipal pools in either Blenheim or Ridgetown.
 The annual dinner program for 1961 listed 275 children enrolled for swimming lessons and 65 enrolled for sailing lessons.
 A seasonal family membership cost $25.00 in 1960.
 It was at this time that a full time director was hired to organize and supervise the daily programs.
-Many new programs were initiated, including pitch baseball, ping-pong tournaments, arts and crafts, and the establishment of the Junior Board.
-A decade later, the fees had increased to $60.00 for a family membership and by 1974 thet had reached $85.00.
+The establishment of the Junior Board in 1960 saw many new programs initiated, including junior dances, slow pitch baseball, ping-pong tournaments, progressive dinners, arts and crafts .

 With extreme low water in the mid-60s, weed control in the bay was a major problem to the sailors.
 Beginning in 1965, the Rondeau Yacht Club donated funds to the Department of Lands and Forests for several years for their weed reduction program.
 The courses for sailboat races had to be cut like roads through the thick weeds in the shallow bay.
 By 1970, the government had picked up the entire cost of the weed control so the donation was no longer required.